OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 Look for `computer.02.class=nmea.computers.ComputerSkeleton`

-Also see the computer `nmea.computers.AISManager`.
+See also the computer `nmea.computers.AISManager`.
 It is a computer to load as in (`yaml` version)
 ```yaml
 computers:
   - class: nmea.computers.AISManager
     properties: ais.mgr.properties
 ```
-It's an example of the way to use AIS data to detect collisions.
+It's an example/WiP of the way to use AIS data to detect collision threats.

 #### Other properties